paablos8/SecurityAssistant/README.md

 Steps to Run
 1. Pull the Docker Image
-Open a terminal and run: `docker pull paablos/securityassistant:latest`
+Open a terminal and run: `docker pull paablos/securityassistant:latest` (If this is not working, try to start the application Docker Desktop manually first and try the command again.)

-2. Run the Docker Container
+3. Run the Docker Container
 After pulling the image, start a container using: `docker run -d -p 8080:8080 paablos/securityassistant:latest` This command will:
 - Run the container in detached mode (-d).